Who's Behind Listverse?

 A donkey would be killed, its belly sliced open, and the entrails removed.
 The accused was then stripped of clothing and stuffed into the animal’s belly.
 The belly was stitched closed, leaving only the accused’s head outside, preventing suffocation but prolonging suffering.

 The donkey’s body was kept in the sun.
 It would begin to decompose—with the living victim inside being cooked by the heat.
 Maggots would crawl all over the accused, and vultures would peck at the animal’s decaying flesh.
-Death, while welcomed, came slow for the victim of this torture.
+Death, while welcomed, came slowly for the victim of this torture.

-9 Fed To Wild Hogs
+9 Fed to Wild Hogs

 Saint Gregory described a heinous torture that was performed on young women by the people of Heliopolis while under Roman rule: